walles/loadviz/libloadviz/README.md

 Initially `libloadviz` will just make a bar chart.

+### Rendering Ideas

+- Make green (user) load bars go up from the bottom, and red (system) load bars go down from the top.
+This would suggest system load as some sort of ceiling for the user load, which isn't all that wrong.

 ## Why not measure RAM / swap usage?

 People commonly think measuring RAM / swap usage will help them decide...